 Complete individual health coverage through enrollment in an HMO is funded by the program for all years.

 What sort of housing is available?

-Some dormitory rooms are available but most students rent apartments in communities throughout the Boston area.
+Most students rent apartments in communities throughout the Boston area.
 Transportation to the campus is facilitated by convenient subway and bus service.
 Parking near the campus is also available for a fee.

 How long does it take to complete the program?

 The time required depends on the individual.
 The average MSTP student takes 7 to 8 years to complete the program.

 What hospitals are affiliated with Tufts Medical School?

 Our major academic clinical affiliates are Tufts Medical Center, Caritas St Elizabeth's Hospital, Faulkner Hospital, the Lahey Clinic, Maine Medical Center, and Newton-Wellesley Hospital.

 What fields of study are available for PhD research?

 Students may select any of the five Basic Science Division PhD Programs: Cell, Molecular & Developmental Biology, Genetics, Immunology, Molecular Microbiology, and Neuroscience.